Back

 To truly remove friction, B2B platforms need to integrate:

-Credit at checkout
+Credit in checkout

 Automated real-time credit assessment, so buyers can purchase on invoice immediately.